commtech/fscc-windows/README.md

 ##### What was changed in 2.X?
-You can view an up-to-date list of driver changes over at our [ChangeLog](https://github.com/commtech/fscc-windows/blob/master/ChangeLog.txt).
+You can view an up-to-date list of driver changes in our [ChangeLog](https://github.com/commtech/fscc-windows/blob/master/ChangeLog.txt).